Eat Right to Breathe Right!

 • Figs are believed to drain the phlegm.
 So have it regularly after soaking in water overnight

-• Drumsticks and its leaves are good and can be cooked in sambhar, dal or soups
+• Drumsticks and its leaves are good and can be cooked in sambhar, dal, or soups

 • Khichri made of rice, moong dal with lots of vegetables in it.
 Before cooking one can put small pieces of ginger, cumin seeds, curry leaves, garlic into it